aisamanra/config-ini/README.md

     cfUser .= fieldMb "user"
 ~~~

 In order to use this parser, we will need to provide an existing value of `Config` so we can apply our updates to it.
-This is a downside to this approach: in this case, even though the `host` and `port` fields are obligatory, we need to provide dummy values for them.
+This is the biggest downside to this approach: in this case, even though the `host` and `port` fields are obligatory and will be overwritten by the parser, we still need to provide dummy values for them.

 ~~~.haskell
 myParseIni :: Text -> Either String Config